omatrot/LinqToEdmx/README.md

 It aims to make possible the scaffolding af an EDMX file to [EF Core 5 entities and context](https://github.com/ErikEJ/EFCorePowerTools/issues/551).

-The main problem right now is that LinqToEdmx has been concieved only for version 2.0 of the EDMX file format,created using VS2010.
+The main problem right now is that LinqToEdmx has been conceived only for version 2.0 of the EDMX file format,created using VS2010.
 There is a version 3.0 that was created using VS2012.

 Utimately, I would like it to work with all 3 versions of the edmx format.